nopsys/CogNOS/README.md

 We would like to still work on improving the whole building process.
 By the moment, we provide a bunch of scripts for automatically generating all the needed artifacts.

-Remember that for now nopsys only supports 32-bit OS (if you want to help for a 64-bit migration just tell), so you have to install 32-bit versions of libs in your system.
+For now nopsys only supports 64-bit OS.

 To checkout the code:

     git clone https://github.com/nopsys/CogNOS.git
     git submodule update --init --recursive

-To setup all the dependencies, both for building and development:
+To setup the repo both, for building and development:

     bash scripts/setupRepo.sh

 Install dependencies (for making a bootable iso):

     sudo apt install grub-pc-bin xorriso

-To cross-compile to 32 bits we used to install (shouldn't be needed anymore):

-	sudo apt install gcc-multilib libc6-dev:i386 libasound2:i386 libasound2-dev:i386 libssl-dev:i386 libssl0.9.8:i386  libx11-dev:i386 libsm-dev:i386 libice-dev:i386 libgl1-mesa-glx:i386 libgl1-mesa-dev:i386 libxext-dev:i386 libglapi-mesa:i386 uuid-dev:i386 libcurl3-dev:i386

-*IMPORTANT*: These instructions were tested using Ubuntu 17.04/64-bits.
-We want to maintain them always up-to-date, so please inform if anything is not working, or if you are required to change something to make it work in other OSes.
+[Click here](Documentation/buildOSx.md) for dependency instructions in OSx

 To build it: